Following the Human Thread in Social Navigation

 This paper proposes a novel Social Dynamics Adaptation model (SDA), shown in Fig.~\ref{fig:pipeline_draw}, that effectively solves the robot's awareness of complex human behaviors, even temporarily losing sight of the person and fast robot motion.
 Specifically, the first stage trains a base policy considering human trajectories encoded into a latent vector.
 The latent vector is a low-dimensional, nonlinear projection of the human trajectories, and it is trained end-to-end with the base policy to extract the social factors that led the robots to choose better actions.
 The subsequent supervised adaptation stage regresses this latent vector using only the robot's state and action history.
-Unlike previous methods, such as \cite{wijmans2019dd} and \cite{yokoyama2021learning}, which often rely on simulated privileged information or simplified social behavior models, our approach learns to respond to real-world dynamics in real time.
+Unlike previous methods, such as \citep{wijmans2019dd} and \citep{yokoyama2021learning}, which often depend on simulated privileged information or simplified social behavior models, our approach adapts to dynamics resembling real-world conditions in real-time.
 In summary, \modelname adapts and accounts for unpredictable human behaviors by exploiting privileged information during training and recovering this fundamental signal during deployment when it is often impractical to compute.
 Finally, the deployed robot features the motion policy, learned in the first stage, and the social dynamics, inferred from prior statuses and actions.